UW-Macrostrat/CriticalMAAS/milestone-reports/milestone-3/milestone-3-report.md

 and standardization.
 At the **Month 6 Hackathon**, we demonstrated an end-to-end pipeline for ingesting geologic mapping from TA1 into Macrostrat, and providing a standardized representation of those datasets to TA3 for critical minerals modeling.
-This represents the initial demonstration of a system integration required for the success of CriticalMAAS.
+This represents the initial demonstration of the system integrations and data throughput required for the success of CriticalMAAS.

 By the end of Phase 1, we are committed to delivering a complete, runnable